sradvanski/dotfile/README.md

 # Dotfiles Configuration

-Based on my persnal configuration of .dotfiles used to bootsrap my working environment easly,
+Based on my persnal configuration of .otfiles used to bootsrap my working environment easly,
 I have made a prot for our personal use.